A Diverse Local Legacy

 Take a very interesting, winding and beautiful saguaro-studded drive to the remnants of a Hohokam village found on a hilltop in the Tonto National Forest, only 15 miles from Pinnacle Peak, about 45 minutes or so by car, just northeast of Carefree.
 The Sears-Kay Ruin is listed on the National Register of Historic Places.
 Archaeologists say the 40-room site once provided shelter for more than 100 people.

 Signs throughout the ruins recount the history of the site, which was estimated to be occupied from about 1050 to 1200 A.D.
 Most rooms are now just rows of knee-high rock walls, built around courtyards that were probably used for daily activities.
-Check out Seven Springs while you are out there, although you have to drive through some painful burned desert from the destructive Cave Creek Complex Fire a few years ago.
+Check out Seven Springs while you are out there, although you have to drive through some burned but recovering desert from the destructive Cave Creek Complex Fire several years ago.
 Learn More

 McDowell Mountain Regional Park